-The above discussion assumes a blacklist-based policy for parameter inputs.
-Of course, when using whitelisting, either manually or via the automated profiler, such issues do not arise at all in the first place.
+The above discussion assumes a policy based on block lists for parameter inputs.
+Of course, when using allow-listing, either manually or via the automated profiler, such issues do not arise at all in the first place.

 For more information about the Barracuda Web Application Firewall, visit our corporate site here.
 You can get more information on deployment types, download whitepapers and data sheets, and order a risk-free, 30-day demo.